DigitalGrinnell/ISLE-Documentation/DG-Migration-History.md

 ```
 I navigated my browser to [https://dgdocker1.grinnell.edu/#overlay=admin/appearance](https://dgdocker1.grinnell.edu/#overlay=admin/appearance), and selected the `Digital Grinnell` theme to be enabled AND set as the default.
 It worked!

----
-I will note here that the current theme is identified in [this file](https://github.com/DigitalGrinnell/digital_grinnell_theme/blob/master/Digital_Grinnell.info) as `version = 1.1`, and with a `screenshot.png` that is years out-of-date.
-I'll take steps to revise the version, perhaps to 7.0, and update the screenshot soon.
-Once that is done all the should be required to update the theme here will be a simple `composer update` command.
----